8 Best Horseback Riding in Smoky Mountains (2026 Update)

 The trail is 60%-80% covered up, shielding you from the sun and heat streaks.
 The wood-demarcated trails are wide enough to accommodate side-by-side riding.
 What better way to bond with your partner than on horseback in the south?
 Well, maybe over food, which you will have after the ride, but a horseback ride is undeniably top rated.

 Ponies are available for children under 100 lbs and not taller than 56 inches.
-It costs $8.99 for the pony ride.
+Pony-ride pricing and refund policies can change, so check with the farm before visiting.
 The farm has excellent guides who are very “experienced” to help your child overcome the fear and uncertainty of riding a pony.
-Should your child refuse to ride after you have already bought the ticket, the fee is refundable.

 Horseback riding is limited to persons weighing 250 lbs.
 All riders are weighed, so don’t try to circumnavigate this requirement.
 Overloading the horse may cause physical harm to it or even to you should you fall.
 Your weight is visible only to the staff for privacy reasons.
 You can also take a self-pre-ride measure at the scales in the restrooms.